 The $1,400 program fee includes food and lodging during the two-week program, as well as access to countless resources on the IU campus and a variety of planned cultural activities and entertainment.

-All scholarship applicants’ school registrar or guidance counselor must submit the registrar form before April 15, 2013.
-For confidentiality purposes, registrar forms can only be returned via fax or mail.
+All scholarship applicants’ school registrar or guidance counselor must submit the Request for Records form before April 7, 2014.
+Registrar forms can only be returned via fax or mail.
 They cannot be emailed or completed online.

-Contact Sara Reeves, CIBER program manager, at email@example.com or (812) 855-8640.
+Contact Emily Bagienski, BIG program manager, at email@example.com or (812) 855-5749.